CoBEVMoE: Heterogeneity-aware Feature Fusion with Dynamic Mixture-of-Experts for Collaborative Perception: Related Work

+Subsequent research explored various feature fusion mechanisms to better handle spatial misalignment and inter-agent redundancy.
+AttFusion~\cite{xu2022opencood} and V2X-ViT~\cite{xu2022v2xvit} incorporated attention-based modules to weigh features from different agents adaptively.
+CoBEVT~\cite{xu2022cobevt} proposed a Swin Transformer-based fusion backbone with window-grid alternating attention, enhancing local-global spatial interactions.
+Additionally, other works focused on robustness issues such as communication delays~\cite{lu2023robust, wei2023robust, lei2022syncnet, 11077784, Zhang_2024_CVPR}, positioning errors~\cite{9682601, pmlr-v155-vadivelu21a }, or adverse weather conditions~\cite{li2024v2x,zhang2024dsrc,ma2023macp} that may occur during the collaborative perception process.
 In practice, agents may observe the same scene from distinct perspectives, yielding non-overlapping but informative cues.
 Existing fusion strategies~\cite{wang2020v2vnet,xu2022cobevt} often suppress these subtle differences through averaging or global attention, which may degrade the final representation in complex, occluded scenes.
 To address this, our method introduces dynamically generated expert kernels that are initialized from unique features of each agent, allowing the model to extract and preserve unique perceptual cues during the fusion process.